matiboy/angular2-prettyjson/README.md

 ## Changelog

-1. Added style to wrap text.
-Closes #11
+1. Dependencies to include Angular 4 as well as 2
-1. Update README
+1. Removed dependency on RxJS